grnet/e-science/orka-0.1.1/README.md

 Required positional arguments for create command:

-    name="name of the cluster"
-    cluster_size="total VMs, including master node"
+name : "name of the cluster" , cluster_size : "total VMs, including master node",
-    cpu_master="master node: number of CPU cores"
+cpu_master : "master node: number of CPU cores" ,
-    ram_master="master node: memory in MB",
-    disk_master="master node: hard drive in GB",
-    cpu_slave="each slave node: number of CPU cores", ram_slave="each slave node: memory in MB",
-    disk_slave="each slave node: hard drive in GB", disk_template= "Standard or Archipelago"
-    token="an ~okeanos token",
-    project_name="name of a ~okeanos project, to pull resources from"
+ram_master : "master node: memory in MB", disk_master : "master node: hard drive in GB", cpu_slave : "each slave node: number of CPU cores", ram_slave : "each slave node: memory in MB", disk_slave : "each slave node: hard drive in GB", disk_template : "Standard or Archipelago", token : "an ~okeanos token", project_name : "name of a ~okeanos project, to pull resources from"

 Optional arguments for create command:

-    --image="Operating System (Default Value=Debian Base)",
+--image : "Operating System (Default Value=Debian Base)",

-    --auth_url="authentication url (Default Value=https://accounts.okeanos.grnet.gr/identity/v2.0)"
+--auth_url : "authentication url (Default Value=https://accounts.okeanos.grnet.gr/identity/v2.0)"

-    --logging="critical, error, warning, summary, report, info, debug (Default Value=summary)" --use_hadoop_image="name of a hadoop image.
+--logging : "critical, error, warning, summary, report, info, debug (Default Value=summary)"

+--use_hadoop_image : "name of a hadoop image.
 Overrides image value" (Default value=HadoopImage)

 Install from a pre-configured image
 ----------------------------------

 Using the --use_hadoop_image argument creates the Hadoop cluster much faster because it utilises a specially created ~okeanos VM image with Java and YARN pre-installed.
 Omitting this argument ensures that the latest stable YARN version will be installed (but at the cost of lower speed).

 Command {orka create} examples
 ---------------------------